 20 Important Benefits of Music In Our Schools

-This article original appeared on Bachelors Degree.
+This article originally appeared on the Bachelors Degree website.

 Nearly everyone enjoys music, whether by listening to it, singing, or playing an instrument.
 But despite this almost universal interest, many schools are having to do away with their music education programs.
 This is a mistake, with schools losing not only an enjoyable subject, but a subject that can enrich students’ lives and education.
 Read on to learn why music education is so important, and how it offers benefits even beyond itself.